pascalism/MIMIC-IV-eventlog-merger/README.md

 # MIMIC-IV-eventlog-merger

-A microservice designed to merge the admissions and transfers eventlogs of the MIMIC-IV dataset.
+A script designed to merge the admissions and transfers eventlogs of the MIMIC-IV dataset.

 ## Setup